Limited government — A moral issue?

 Some people seem to want this issue resolved by majority vote.
 But doesn’t this mean that might makes right — that we should just take a vote to see which gang is biggest and then let them enforce their ideas on the rest of us?
 This surely is not what our Founding Fathers had in mind nor, I am sure, is it what those who advocate limited government really want.

-It may be helpful to rephrase the question by bringing into the center of this analysis our own personal commitment and integrity.
+It may be helpful to rephrase the question by bringing into the centre of this analysis our own personal commitment and integrity.
 The question then becomes: Which functions of government are so unquestionably proper that I, personally, would be willing to support and enforce them?
 Mind you, not hire and pay someone to collect tax money, for example, but personally force those who oppose the law to pay their tax.

 Isn’t it the delegating of this unpleasant duty that has clouded the issue of how much government we really believe in?
-I may be sincere in my belief that food stamps, for example, are a necessary government “safety net.”
+I may be sincere in my belief that food stamps, for example, are a necessary government “safety net”.
 But my religious friend who believes that it is God’s design that individuals should be responsible — voluntarily — to help the unfortunate, and whose experience tells him that those who are thus helped will do more for themselves, tells me that he will not support involuntary “charity.”
 Now, back to the question: will I force him to pay this tax?
 Furthermore, can I escape this question by closing my mind and letting my delegate perform this ugly task?

 This whole matter of enforcement — with all its implications of violence — needs to be examined for its full meaning.
 The force that will ultimately be legally applied to collect the tax is rarely seen.
 But it is there!
 It resides in the government and is potentially brutal.
 Because if a man of principle absolutely refuses to pay — and then resists arrest by defending himself and his property when the agents of government come to take him from his home (which they will) — he will be dealt with violently, probably shot!
 His crime will be recorded as resisting arrest, but he will have actually lost his life because he stood by his moral principles and refused to compromise.